brianapulido/Security-Operations-Center/SOC.md

   Example is hostname www.github.com and its IP address 192.30.252.0.
 An IP address is given to each device on the internet.
 HTTP

+<u>Mitigation Techniques</u>
+- Apply software updates as they become available.
+Automate the process.
+- Strong Authentication using Identity and Access Management (IAM) system which includes Identification, Authentication, Authorization, and Accounting

 <u>Protocols</u>
 TCP/IP = Internet Protocol Suite